JKim-45/AIQ-LFA/README.md

 	Invalid value of parameters may cause error, please input valid parameters.

+## Prior to run the code, you should install following packages; readxl, pROC, openxlsx, caret, and dplyr

-## Run the codes at code ocean system.
+## Run the code after setting the parameters.

 ## When you run the code, then new folder will be created and data files will be generated in that folder;